FourierFlows/GeophysicalFlows.jl/paper/paper.md

    index: 4
  - name: Oregon State University
    index: 5
-date: 30 January 2021
+date: 30 March 2021
 bibliography: paper.bib
 ---

 # Summary

 `GeophysicalFlows.jl` is a Julia package that contains partial differential equations solvers for a collection of geophysical fluid systems in periodic domains.
-All modules use Fourier-based pseudospectral numerical methods and leverage the framework provided by the `FourierFlows.jl` [@FourierFlows] Julia package for time-stepping, diagnostics, and saving output.
+All modules use Fourier-based pseudospectral numerical methods and leverage the framework provided by the `FourierFlows.jl` [@FourierFlows] Julia package for time-stepping, custom diagnostics, and saving output.

+# Statement of need

+Conceptual models in simple domain configurations often provide stepping stones for better understanding in geophysical and astrophysical settings: atmospheric, oceanic, climate, and planetary atmospheres.
+These conceptual models are used in research but also invalueable for grasping concepts in teaching.
+Moreover, the explosion of machine-learning applications in atmospheric and oceanic scieces advocates for the need of being able to solve partial differential equations on GPUs.
+Often people code up their own versions of solvers for the same partial differential equation.

-`GeophysicalFlows.jl` utilizes Julia's functionality and abstraction to enable all modules to run on CPUs or GPUs, and to provide a high level of customizability within modules.
-This allows simulations to be tailored for specific research questions, via the choice of parameters, domain properties, and schemes for damping, forcing, time-stepping etc. Simulations can easily be carried out on different computing architectures.
+`GeophysicalFlows.jl` provides a collection of modules for solving sets of partial differential equations often used as conceptual models.
+These modules are continuously tested (unit tests and tests for the physics involved) and are well-documented. `GeophysicalFlows.jl` utilizes Julia's functionality and abstraction to enable all modules to run on CPUs or GPUs, and to provide a high level of customizability within modules.
+The abstractions allow simulations to be tailored for specific research questions, via the choice of parameters, domain properties, and schemes for damping, forcing, time-stepping etc. Simulations can easily be carried out on different computing architectures.
 Selection of the architecture on which equations are solved is done by providing the argument `CPU()` or `GPU()` during the construction of a particular problem.

 Documented examples for each geophysical system (module) appear in the package's documentation, providing a stepping stone for new users and for the development of new or customized modules.
 Current modules include two-dimensional flow and a variety of quasi-geostrophic (QG) dynamical